Menu

 4-The Grand Canyon Village

 Grand Canyon National Park, the Kaibab National Forest Grand Canyon–Parashant National Monument, Hualapai, Havasupai, and Navajo Nation encompass the canyon and its neighboring rim.
-President Theodore Roosevelt was a strong supporter of the Grand Canyon area's preservation and visited it multiple times to hunt and enjoy the grandeur.
+President Theodore Roosevelt strongly supported the Grand Canyon area's preservation and visited it multiple times to hunt and enjoy the grandeur.

 5-Redwood National State Parks (U.S)

-Redwood National and state parks are a collection of four parks in northern California, one of which is a national park and the other three of which are jointly maintained.
+Redwood National and State Parks are a collection of four parks in northern California, one of which is a national park and the other three jointly maintained.
 The United RNSP contains 139,000 acres (560 km2) of old-growth temperate rainforests, including Redwood National Park (created in 1968) and California State Parks: Del Norte Coast, Jedediah Smith, and Prairie Creek (dating from the 1920s).
 At a total of 38,982 acres, in the four parks in Del Norte & Humboldt Counties forty-five percent of the remaining coast redwood (Sequoia sempervirens) (157.75 km2).

 These trees are some of the largest and oldest on the planet.
-There are 37 miles (60 km) of pristine shoreline, as well as a variety of native plant and animal life and grassland prairie.
+There are 37 miles (60 km) of pristine shoreline, various native plant and animal life, and grassland prairie.
 Social elements are also protected, as are sections of rivers and streams.

 6-The Garden of the Gods Visitor & Nature Center